elclanrs/templee/readme.md

 ### `@={key}`
 Access and object's key directly.

 **Limitations:** Don't nest more than twice, it won't work.
 This is just to keep it simple.
-If you feel like you need more nesting consider prefixing your keys.
+If you feel like you need more nesting consider prefixing your keys instead.

 **Enjoy :)**